sysbiolab/RGraphSpace/docs/articles/graphspace-accessors.md

 attempting to assign to one raises an error rather than silently modifying it.
 Reading via `gs$` is unaffected.

-## Other general accessors
+## Other accessors

-Here we show typical usage of other general accessors used across the tutorials.
+Here we show typical usage of other accessors used across the tutorials.
 Output is omitted for brevity; run the calls interactively to see each result.

+### General accessors

 ``` r